otsaloma/gaupol/README.md

  * [Universal Encoding Detector][8] (a.k.a. chardet) – required for
    character encoding auto-detection
  * [mpv][9], [MPlayer][10] or [VLC][11] – recommended for preview
- * [PT Sans Caption and PT Mono fonts][12] – recommended and used by default for integrated video player's subtitle and timecode overlays

   [1]: http://www.python.org/
   [2]: http://wiki.gnome.org/Projects/PyGObject